 “Our findings support the notion that academic and health-related behaviours are linked and, similarly, that school health programs may have positive effects on educational outcomes.”

-Research from the University of Madrid“Cardiorespiratory capacity and motor ability, both independently and combined, may have a beneficial influence on academic performance in youth.”
+Research from the University of Madrid found that “Cardiorespiratory capacity and motor ability, both independently and combined, may have a beneficial influence on academic performance in youth.”

 However, unfit doesn’t necessarily mean fat.
 Another study published in The Journal of Pediatrics compared 12,000 Nebraska students’ timed runs and BMIs (body mass index) against their standardised test scores.
 They found that: